-While the increased level of support planned for the Educational Facilities Program (currently \$650 million) provides much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$650 million would need to be planned for each of the next four years and subject to annual appropriation by the Executive and the Legislature.
-In addition, the planned level of support, as well as prior year unspent appropriations totaling \$2.6 billion, must be accommodated within annual spending limits established in future State Five-Year Capital Program and Financing Plans.
+While the level of base critical maintenance support planned for the Educational Facilities Program (currently \$550 million) provides much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million would need to be planned for each of the next four years and subject to annual appropriation by the Executive and the Legislature.
+In addition, the planned level of support, as well as prior year unspent appropriations totaling \$5.6 billion, must be accommodated within annual spending limits established in future State Five-Year Capital Program and Financing Plans.
 Managing the disbursements associated with this level of appropriation, while meeting the annual spending limits requires careful monitoring and accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.

 Despite the windfall, current economic conditions are impacting the Fund's ability to spend their appropriations.
 Inflation, supply chain disruptions, and construction labor shortages are all contributing to higher bids and a slowdown in construction schedules.
-The uncertain outlook for stability in the economy could influence the pace of the Fund's project execution over the coming fiscal year.
+All of these factors could influence the pace of the Fund's project execution over the coming fiscal year.